HEATlab/DREAM/README.md

 These can be installed via your standard python3 pip method of `pip install -r requirements.txt`.

+Newer versions may be used, but these versions have been selected to work on HMC's shared server, Knuth.

 ## How to Run the Simulator

 Usage